PrefectHQ/prefect/docs/guides/ci-cd.md

               prefect deploy -n my-deployment
     ```

-### Running a GitHub workflow
+### Run a GitHub workflow

-After pushing commits to your repository, GitHub will automatically trigger a run of your workflow.
-The status of running and completed workflows can be monitored from the **Actions** tab of your repository.
+After pushing commits to your repository, GitHub automatically triggers a run of your workflow.
+Monitor the status of running and completed workflows from the **Actions** tab of your repository.

 ![A GitHub Action triggered via push](/img/guides/github-actions-trigger.png)

-You can view the logs from each workflow step as they run.
-The `Prefect Deploy` step will include output about your image build and push, and the creation/update of your deployment.
+View the logs from each workflow step as they run.
+The `Prefect Deploy` step includes output about your image build and push, and the creation/update of your deployment.

 <div class="terminal">
 ```bash